jbjouvin/jbjouvin.github.io/content/posts/theMove.md

 I'm missing the office, and mainly the people, but since i'm not alone at home, it's easier to handle.

-I was kind of afraid at the beginning, but i think i find my rythm.
+I was kind of afraid at the beginning, but i think i found my rythm.